top of page

 Dolomedes minor

-Their greatest party trick is definetly their ability to walk on water, spot their nests on the tips of shrubs along our trails.
+Their greatest party trick is definitely their ability to walk on water.
+You can spot their nests on the tips of shrubs along our trails.

 Native spiders help keep ecosystems healthy and stable by regulating prey populations.